 Trusts are used to manage estate taxes, shelter assets from creditors and pass on wealth to future generations.
 A family trust is a specific type of trust that families can use to create a financial legacy for years to come.
 There are several benefits to creating one, including ensuring your family members receive your wealth and avoiding public disclosure of trust assets.
 However, not every family necessarily needs a family trust, as there are other options too.
-If you have questions about your family’s situation, consider speaking with a local financial advisor.
+If you have questions about your family’s situation, consider speaking with a financial advisor.

 What Is a Family Trust?